triton-inference-server/server/docs/inference_protocols.md

 to learn about how to build and run `Simple.java`.

 In the [QA folder](../qa), folders starting with L0_java include Java API tests.
-These may be useful to reference for getting started, such as the [ResNet50 test](../qa/L0_java_resnet).
+These can be useful references for getting started, such as the [ResNet50 test](../qa/L0_java_resnet).

 ### Java API setup instructions